Beginners Guide to LM35 with Arduino and working

 2. Vout OR signal pin gives the output voltage corresponding to temperature.
 The scale factor is .01v rise per degree Celsius.

-Since LM35 is an analog device and gives analog output, the output pin of LM35 should be connected to the ADC aka analog to digital converter first to convert the output analog signal to Digital.
-Now the good thing is Arduino has its own inbuilt ADC.
-So we need to just connect the Analog pin of Arduino to the Vout pin of LM35.
+Since LM35 is an analog device and gives analog output.
+It should be connected to the ADC aka analog to digital converter first to convert the output analog signal to Digital.

 Analog to digital conversion of output signal